dedan/pcourse/exercises/ex1.md

 * try to give interesting examples
 * provide more exercises and also feedback on your solutions

+Please never hesitate to ask any questions, during the lectures or via email to `stephan.gabler [ät] gmail.com`

 So, let's start:
 ----------------